alexfias/energy_arbitrage_via_RL/README.md

 # Energy Arbitrage Reinforcement Learning

 This repository contains a simple reinforcement learning model for energy arbitrage in a storage system.
 The model is trained using Deep Q-Networks (DQN) to learn when to buy, sell or hold energy based on given energy price data.
+The model was developed in the context of the EnergiesysAI project financed by the German Federal Ministry for Economics and Climate Action.

 ## Files